yurishkuro/opentracing-tutorial/python/lesson01/README.md

 #### Using Logs

 Our hello program is so simple that it's difficult to find a relevant example of a log, but let's try.
-Right now we're formatting the `helloStr` and then printing it.
+Right now we're formatting the `hello_str` and then printing it.
 Both of these operations take certain time, so we can log their completion:

 ```python